AFFILIATE MARKETING WITH GOOGLE ADS

 • Quality Score (on levels where it is available)

-This set up includes more or less all the information I need in order to find out how the campaign is performing and which numbers could be improved.
+This setup includes almost all the information we need to determine how the campaign is performing and which numbers could be improved.

-Google Ads offers you the capability to set up custom columns which will help you to better understand your performance.
-You can for example easily set up affiliate link click related metrics.
+Google Ads offers the capability to set up custom columns, which will help you better understand your performance.
+For example, you can easily set up affiliate link click-related metrics.

-First of all you will need to make sure you integrated all your Google Analytics Goals you want to track within Google Ads under Settings & Billing > Conversions.
+First of all, you will need to make sure you have integrated all your Google Analytics Goals you want to track within Google Ads under Settings & Billing > Conversions.

-Make sure that your soft conversions like clickouts are set to secondary conversion actions in order not to have them mess with your conversion optimisation setup.
+Make sure that your soft conversions, such as clickouts, are set to secondary conversion actions so that they do not mess with your conversion optimisation setup.

 Once you have imported the relevant conversion goals from Google Analytics, you can set up the custom columns.